NoPlayerD/String-to-Numerical/README.md

 a basic console application for converting string values to predefined numerical values

 ## Why does it exist?
-i was trying something stupid with ML.Net so i created something like this, i couldn't find anything like this project to i'm publishing this ;)
+i was trying something stupid with ML.Net so i created something like this, i couldn't find anything like this project, so i'm publishing this ;)

 ### what u need to compile